EliHunter173/connect-n/project_docs/DESIGN.md

 ## CLI
 This is a specific implementation of `GameInterface` which displays all things and prompts the user over the terminal.
-### Constructors
-* `CLI()`: Generates a game board by prompting a user for the number of tokens to connect, width, height, number of players, and then all of those player's names.
 ### Fields
 * `-NORMAL_COLOR`: `String`
 * `-NONE_PLAYER_SYMBOL`: `char`